-Exams must be taken within the allotted period of time (5 days) and the response paper will not be accepted past the last day of class (12/1).
-The two reading reports need to be recorded by the respective deadlines (10/13 and 12/1) in order for students to receive credit.
+Exams must be taken within the allotted period of time (5 days) and the response paper will not be accepted past the end of the last week of class (12/3).
+The two reading reports need to be recorded by the respective deadlines (10/15 and 12/3) in order for students to receive credit.
 Please note: no assignments will be accepted past the assigned due dates.